List of awards and nominations received by Mark Ronson

-This is a list of awards and nominations received by British musician, DJ, songwriter and record producer Mark Ronson.
+This is a list of awards and nominations received by English musician, DJ, songwriter and record producer Mark Ronson.

 Ronson came to prominence in later 2000s as a music producer for Christina Aguilera, Robbie Williams, and Amy Winehouse's second and last studio album Back to Black, winning three Grammy Awards – Producer of the Year, Non-Classical, Best Pop Vocal Album while its lead single "Rehab" won Record of the Year.
 In the same years he published two studio album Here Comes the Fuzz (2003) and Version (2007), receiving a nomination at the MTV Europe Music Awards and being recognized with the Brit Award for British Male Solo Artist.

 In 2010, he released his third studio album, Record Collection.
 He was later nominated for Record of the Year at the 56th Annual Grammy Awards for producing American singer Bruno Mars' single "Locked Out of Heaven".
 Ronson's fourth studio album, Uptown Special (2015) promoted by the collaboration "Uptown Funk" with Bruno Mars.
 The songs gave Ronson several awards nominations, winning for "Uptown Funk" at the Brit Awards, the MTV Video Music Awards, the Soul Train Music Awards, and the Grammy Awards.

 In 2016, Ronson received his seventh Grammy Award nomination at the 59th Annual Grammy Awards in the category Best Compilation Soundtrack for Visual Media for producing the soundtrack to the documentary Amy.
 In 2018, Ronson formed the duo Silk City with fellow producer Diplo, producing the single "Electricity" featuring Dua Lipa, being nominated at the Grammy Award for Best Dance Recording.
 In 2019 he published his fifth studio album Late Night Feelings promoted by "Nothing Breaks Like a Heart" with Miley Cyrus, which received nominees at the MTV Europe Music Awards and Brit Awards.

 Since later 2010s, Ronson has begun working in the film industry, writing and producing tracks for soundtracks.
 In 2018 he co-wrote the song "Shallow" for the film A Star is Born winning an Academy Award, a Golden Globe Award, a Critics' Choice Movie Award, and a Satellite Award in the respective sections to the best original song.
 The song also won the Grammy Award for Best Song Written for Visual Media.
 In 2023 he wrote and produced the score of Greta Gerwig's film Barbie, receiving several critics' awards and nominations, including the Grammy Award for Best Compilation Soundtrack for Visual Media and his first Billboard Music Award for Top Soundtrack.
 The original songs "Dance the Night" and "I'm Just Ken" were nominated at the major film awards ceremonies, including at the 96th Academy Awards, 81st Golden Globe Awards and gave Ronson his second Critics' Choice Movie Award for Best Song.

 Ronson is also a recipient of the BMI Champion Award for his contribution in the music industry.
 In 2016 he was nominated for the Daytime Emmy Award for Outstanding Musical Performance in a Talk Show/Morning Program for his performance on The Ellen DeGeneres Show.